Understanding DNS

 Life of a request

-In these examples, we will walk through what happens when an application runs curl example.com.
-While curl is used here, the same applies to almost all clients.
+In these examples, we will walk through what happens when an application inside the mesh runs curl example.com.
+While curl is used here for simplicity, the same applies to almost all HTTP clients running within the mesh.

-When you send a request to a domain, a client will do DNS resolution to resolve that to an IP address.
-This happens regardless of any Istio settings, as Istio only intercepts networking traffic; it cannot change your application’s behavior or decision to send a DNS request.
-In the example below, example.com resolved to 192.0.2.0.
+When you send a request to a domain, a client will first perform DNS resolution to resolve the hostname to an IP address.
+This happens regardless of any Istio settings, as Istio only intercepts network traffic; it cannot change an application’s decision to perform a DNS lookup.
+In the example below, example.com resolves to 192.0.2.0.

 $ curl example.com -v